JMaynor/Dolores/README.md

 The only explicitly required environment variable is `DISCORD_API_KEY`.

 Env vars can be provided via a `.env` file in the main directory, if desired.
 Useful for testing locally.
+If created and filled out, Dolores can thus be ran with command `docker compose --env-file .env up -d --remove-orphans`.

 | Required by Which Module | Env Var Name | Description |
 | --- | --- | --- |